NewGuy103/syncServer/README.md

 **newguy103-syncserver** is a Python package designed to simplify file synchronization operations through a server-client architecture.
 The package provides both the server, built on Flask, and a client module for interacting with the server.

+Note from me: This is just a hobby project, and not supposed to be a production application.
+It's just a way to improve my skills and have something to work on.

 Documentation can be found here: [https://syncserver.readthedocs.io/en/latest/](https://syncserver.readthedocs.io/en/latest/)

 ## Installation